miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

-Special thanks also to the people who modified the dlls of the game, to Jor and Wabbite who fixed the 2 GB memory bug in shaderapidx9.dll and Frank7777 who added the refresh-rate fix to it.
-To in9 who fixed client.dll bad weapons stats, to SomeCommentDoe and Drog Black Tooth who repaired lights-through-wall and LOD in engine.dll and Behar and Psycho-A who merged all in loader.dll, and added -game installation!
+Special thanks also to the people who modified the dlls of the game, to Jor and Wabbite who fixed the 2 GB memory bug in shaderapidx9.dll and Frank7777 who added the refresh-rate fix.
+To in9 who fixed stats in client.dll, SomeCommentDoe, Drog Black Tooth and c6 who corrected lights-through-wall, LOD and save speed in engine.dll, and Behar and Psycho-A who merged most in loader.dll and added -game installation!

 The patch is provided "as is" and any warranties are disclaimed.
 The free redistribution of the unchanged patch is permitted but it's not